ahoneybun/nix-configs/README.md

    - https://ahoneybun.net/
    - https://rockymountainlinuxfest.org/
    - https://tildecafe.com/
-- `oryp6.nix` : This file is mainly for my System76 Oryx Pro (oryp6) to add and enable the NVIDIA driver from stable
+- `oryp6.nix` : This file is mainly for my work System76 Oryx Pro (oryp6) to add and enable the NVIDIA driver from stable
 - `rpi4.nix` : This file is to configure a Raspberry Pi 4B (Vetra Nyx)
 - `pinebook-pro.nix` : This file is to configure a PineBook Pro (Jaal Ama Darav)
 - `pinephone.nix` : This file is to configure a PinePhone (PeeBee)
+- `galp3-b.nix` : This file is for my personal System76 Galago Pro (galp3-b).
+- `galp4.nix` : This file is for my work System76 Galago Pro (galp4).

 ## Development Nix files: (nix-configs/dev)